Kabilan2370/Kubernetes-YAML-File/README.md

 ## What is Kubernetes (k8s)?
   * Kubernetes is an open-source Container Management tool that automates container deployment, container scaling, descaling, and container load balancing (also called a container orchestration tool).
-It is written in Golang and has a vast community because it was first developed by Google and later donated to CNCF (Cloud Native Computing Foundation).
+  * It is written in Golang and has a vast community because it was first developed by Google and later donated to CNCF (Cloud Native Computing Foundation).
 Kubernetes can group ‘n’ number of containers into one logical unit for managing and deploying them easily.
-It works brilliantly with all cloud vendors i.e. public, hybrid, and on-premises.
+It works brilliantly with all cloud vendors.

 ### Why we should create and use the YAML script to deploy a pods ?
   * YAML is a human-friendly language.
 In the context of Kubernetes, YAML files are mainly used for the configuration of K8 pods, services, and